Getting Started with ROS 2 and ZED

 ros2 launch zed_wrapper zed_camera.launch.py camera_model:=<camera model>

-The zed_camera.launch.py is a ROS 2 launch Python scripts that automatically start the ZED node using “manual composition”, loading the parameters from the correct “YAML files” for the camera model, and creating the camera model from the “URDF file” that is automatically created from a xacro configuration file.
+The zed_camera.launch.py is a ROS 2 launch Python scripts that automatically start the ZED node using “manual composition”, loading the parameters from the right “YAML files” associated to the specific camera model, and creating the static TF tree from the “URDF file” that is automatically generated from a xacro configuration file.

-Note: You can set your own configurations by modifying the parameters in the files common.yaml, zed.yaml, zedm.yaml, zed2.yaml, zed2i.yaml, zedx.yaml, and zedxm.yaml available in the folder zed_wrapper/config.
+Note: You can set your own configurations by modifying the parameters in the files common.yaml, zed.yaml, zedm.yaml, zed2.yaml, zed2i.yaml, zedx.yaml, zedxm.yaml, and virtual.yaml available in the folder zed_wrapper/config.
 For full descriptions of each available parameter, follow the complete guide.

 Displaying ZED data #